eclecticiq/cabby/docs/installation.rst

 Install Python
 ==============

-OpenTAXII works with Python version 2.7, which you can download `here <http://www.python.org/download/>`_ or with your operating system’s package manager.
+OpenTAXII works with both latest Python version and version 2.7.
+You you can install Python with your operating system’s package manager or download it directly `here <http://www.python.org/download/>`_.

 You can verify that Python is installed by typing ``python`` from your shell; you should see something like::

 	$ python
-	Python 2.7.6 (default, Sep  9 2014, 15:04:36)
+    Python 2.7.8 (default, Oct 19 2014, 16:02:00)
-	[GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.39)] on darwin
+    [GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.54)] on darwin
     Type "help", "copyright", "credits" or "license" for more information.
 	>>>

 Install Cabby